Mazon7/covid-tracker/plan.md

 - Modify the colors of the app - CONSIDER
 - Add black Theme by slider
 - Add Device Screen and Mobile Adaptivity
+- Add info text about Data presented in the main Tabs

 # Functional